 k.
-Prince George's County Department of Parks and Recreation (DPR)-The Planning Board adopts, herein by reference, a memorandum dated a memorandum dated June 25, 2020 (Sun to Hurlbutt), in which DPR indicated that the approval of PPS 4-19033 (PGCPB Resolution No. 19-129) contains findings, which state that the subject development is exempt from mandatory dedication requirements because the mandatory dedication provided under PPS 4-01092 satisfied the requirements for all of the properties included with CSP-00024, pursuant to Section 24-134(a)(3)(D) of the Subdivision Regulations.
+Prince George's County Department of Parks and Recreation (DPR)-In a memorandum dated June 25, 2020 (Sun to Hurlbutt), DPR indicated that the approval of PPS 4-19033 (PGCPB Resolution No. 19-129) contains findings, which state that the subject development is exempt from mandatory dedication requirements because the mandatory dedication provided under PPS 4-01092 satisfied the requirements for all of the properties included with CSP-00024, pursuant to Section 24-134(a)(3)(D) of the Subdivision Regulations.

 There is a master-planned hard surface trail that runs through the property, around a SWM pond on Parcel 4, in a northwesterly direction that connects to the future trail on the Landy property, on the north side of Belcrest Road.
 Thus, a safe pedestrian crossing should be provided across the median on Belcrest Road.
-DPR, the applicant, and Transportation Planning staff have had discussions with each other and DPW&T staff about the provision of this crossing.
+DPR, the applicant, and Transportation Planning staff have been in discussions with each other and DPW&T staff about the provision of this crossing.
 The applicant is willing to provide a proffer to construct this crossing, provided that the crossing will not need to be signalized, as per DPW&T's requirements.
 Since this is work within the public right-of-way, the final approval will be by DPW&T.